semgrep/semgrep-docs/docs/semgrep-sc/sc-getting-started.md

 #### Blocking a PR or MR

-Both reachable and unreachable findings of Semgrep Supply Chain do **not** block a pull or merge request.
+Both reachable and unreachable findings of Semgrep Supply Chain do **not** block a pull request or merge request.

 _Updated Nov 22nd, 2022: Old versions (Semgrep v0.122.0 and below) used to block reachable findings._